Concerned residents share opinions on proposed sand mine to NCDEQ

-In Craven County , a proposed sand mine continues to cause backlash.
-The North Carolina Department of Environmental Quality hear residents concerns at public meeting.
+NEW BERN.
+N.C.
+(WNCT) In Craven County, a proposed sand mine continues to cause a backlash.
+The North Carolina Department of Environmental Quality hears residents’ concerns at the public meeting.

 There were around 70 people at this meeting tonight.
 Many of them are against the proposed sand mine for several reasons.